therealkarle/GarminLifestyleLoggingAnalysis/README.md

 exclusions, metrics, and output directory.
 Relative paths are resolved from the repository directory.
 The personal config is ignored by Git.

+## Download Garmin data

+1. Sign in to your Garmin account and open the [Garmin Account Data Management page](https://www.garmin.com/account/datamanagement/).
+2. Request an export of your account data and wait for Garmin's confirmation email.
+The export can take some time to become available.
+3. Download the provided ZIP archive and extract it locally.
+Keep the extracted export outside version control.
+4. Point `input_path` in `GarminLifestyleAnalysisConfig.yaml` to the extracted export directory, the ZIP file, or the direct `LifestyleLogging.json` file.

+The analysis accepts all three input forms.
+Do not commit personal Garmin data, the downloaded ZIP archive, or generated results to the repository; the local config, Garmin exports, and output directory are already ignored by Git.

 ## Run

 From the repository directory: